China Sourcing Agents

 BACnet/IP for building automation.
 For HVAC and building automation applications, BACnet/IP support is required to integrate with BMS (Building Management System) controllers.
 Not all gateways include this — specify it explicitly if needed.

 Request the factory’s protocol compatibility list in written form.
 “Supports Modbus” can mean Modbus RTU only, or full Modbus TCP master/slave with coil, discrete input, holding register, and input register function codes.
 Clarify the specific function codes and data types supported.
+If you only need serial-to-Ethernet bridging without edge computing, a simpler RS485-to-Ethernet converter may be a cheaper fit.

-Cellular vs. Wired WAN Backup
+Industrial Connectivity: Cellular vs. Wired WAN Backup Options

 Industrial IoT gateways are often deployed in locations without reliable fixed broadband.
 Options: